 3. Clean a variety of surfaces.
 Baking soda can be used on its own — or as part of a paste with water — to clean surfaces including hardwood and tile floors, painted walls, glassware and upholstery.
 Various recipes exist online for creating baking soda solutions, but the most simple and multipurpose baking soda formula involves 3 parts baking soda and 1 part water.
 This inexpensive baking soda cleaner goes a long way.

 4. Keep away odors.
 One of the main uses of baking soda is eliminating odors.
-Sprinkle baking soda at the bottom of your trashcans before adding the garbage bag, pour2 tablespoons down the garbage disposal drain as you run warm tap water, and shake some baking soda into your smelly sneakers overnight (and tap out the leftover before wearing).
+Mix baking soda, cornstarch and water into a paste and use it as a natural deodorant and antiperspirant.
+Sprinkle baking soda at the bottom of your trashcans before adding the garbage bag, pour 2 tablespoons down the garbage disposal drain as you run warm tap water, and shake some baking soda into your smelly sneakers overnight (and tap out the leftover before wearing).
 If something is smelly in your home, chances are baking soda is part of the sweet-smelling solution.

 5. Clean outdoor furniture and baby pools.
 Washing with a quarter cup of baking soda and a quart of water will make your outdoor furniture gleam.
 Add baking soda to the bottom of a mildewed baby pool and hose it down with water to clean and deodorize.